 Corporate tax rarely applies to self-employed workers and freelancers in Portugal.

-Businesses in Portugal may also need to pay surcharges on top of their corporate tax bill, depending on where they’re located and their overall profits.
+Businesses in Portugal may also need to pay surcharges on top of their corporate tax bill, depending on their location and overall profits.

 How to file self-employed tax in Portugal

 The Portuguese tax year runs from 1 January to 31 December.
-Workers must complete their tax returns for 2023 between 1 April and 30 June 2024.
+Workers must complete their tax returns for 2025 income between 1 April and 30 June 2026.
 Self-employed people can pay their tax in three installments, in July, September, and December.

 You’ll need to submit your self-employed tax online.
 Again, tax payments are made in three installments, and payments are usually based on the previous year’s assessment.